Key Takeaways

 Monitoring and Control for Waste Management

 Siemens is expanding its focus to include waste management, with a portfolio that covers collection, sorting, treatment, recycling, and energy recovery.
-The company's TIA portfolio is designed to support coordinated and secure plant operation, with solutions such as Simatic WinCC Unified ResCon and the CP1243-1 communications processor.
+The company's Totally Integrated Automation (TIA) portfolio supports coordinated and secure plant operation, with solutions such as Simatic WinCC Unified ResCon and the CP1243-1 communications processor.

 Siemens at IFAT 2026

-At IFAT 2026, Siemens will present its digital solutions for drinking water, wastewater, and waste management, along with its broader automation and digitalization portfolio.
-With a focus on data-driven monitoring and control, Siemens aims to help operators address environmental requirements, cost constraints, and workforce shortages.
+At IFAT 2026, Siemens will showcase its digital solutions for drinking water, wastewater, and waste management, along with its broader automation and digitalization portfolio.
+With a focus on data-driven monitoring and control, Siemens aims to help operators address the challenges of environmental requirements, cost constraints, and workforce shortages.

 Bottom Line